 2009 - The HSBC Eco-Schools Climate Initiative launched, a three-year project to empower students to become active contributors to reducing carbon emissions.
 Participating countries included: Brazil, China, England, Ireland, Japan, Jordan, Malta, Russia, Slovakia, South Africa, United States, and Wales.

 2010 - Eco-Schools and its sister programme Young Reporters for the Environment received the second largest sponsorship ever from the Wrigley Company Foundation for a three-year Litter Less Campaign.
-FEE also formalised its connection with UNESCO through the “NGO in official relations with UNESCO” partnership.
+FEE also formalised its connection with UNESCO.

-2011 - Eco-Schools launced 'Connect' to map schools and enable them to connect.
+2011 - Eco-Schools launces 'Connect' to map schools and enable them to connect.
 There are now more than 11 million students across 52 countries taking part in the Eco-Schools programme.
-Eco-Schools also signed an MoU with Earth Charter, a 16 point ethical framework for living in peace within a sustainable world, through which Eco-Schools networks can further develop their resource base and schools will have greater support for initiatives.
+Eco-Schools also signed an MoU with Earth Charter, a 16 point ethical framework for living in peace within a sustainable world.

-2014 – CEE India launches Eco-Schools.
-Keep Australia Beautiful launches Eco-Schools.
-The Litter Less Campaign enters a new three-year cycle with 22 Eco-Schools countries involved and five YRE countries and a budget of USD 3.7 million.
-Green Earth Organisation Ghana launches Eco-Schools.
-Eco-Schools has a LinkedIn page.
+2014 - Eco-Schools is launched in India, Ghana and Australia.
+The Litter Less Campaign enters a new three-year cycle with 22 Eco-Schools countries involved and 5 YRE countries and a budget of USD 3.7 million.

-2015 - Flickr is now available for all members of Eco-Schools.
-Indian Ocean Commission (IOC) through their ISLANDS project, funded by the European Union, launches Eco-Schools as a regional programme covering Madagascar, the Comoro Islands, Mauritius, Rodrigues, Seychelles and Zanzibar.
+2015 - Indian Ocean Commission (IOC) through their ISLANDS project, funded by the European Union, launches Eco-Schools as a regional programme covering Madagascar, Comoros, Mauritius, Rodrigues, Seychelles and Zanzibar.
+The FEE Head Office launches the Eco-Schools for International Schools project, through which International Schools in countries with no Eco-Schools National Operator can join the programme!